-A home energy retrofit pathway sets out a plan for making your home more comfortable, resilient and energy efficient.
-Your Registered Energy Advisor will assess the current energy efficiency of your home, recommend specific upgrades and help you develop your retrofit plan.
+A home energy retrofit pathway sets out a plan for making your home more comfortable, resilient, and energy efficient.
+Your Registered Energy Advisor will assess the current energy efficiency of your home, recommend specific upgrades, and help you develop your retrofit plan that’s a right fit for your unique home, goals, and living and financial situations.

 Creating Your Home’s Deep Energy RetrofitPlan